AlejandroSobral/CKA/Lessons/Lesson 12 - First exam/Lesson 12 - First exam.md

-- Question 11: Configuring Taints and Tolerations Configure node worker2 such that it will noly allow Pods to run that have been configured with the setting type:db After verifying this works, remove the node restriction to return to normal operation.
+- Question 11: Configuring Taints and Tolerations Configure node worker2 such that it will only allow Pods to run that have been configured with the setting type:db After verifying this works, remove the node restriction to return to normal operation.